m2osw/prinbee/doc/LOCKS.md

 In most cases, for local files we just need to lock that local file.
-One exception to this rule is the change of schema which must happen in all copies the data we're managing.
+One exception to this rule is the change of schema which must happen in all copies of the data we're managing.

 Our existing snaplock still has a _small bug_ (when your cluster isn't up as expected it may never wake up properly--but I may have fixed that already),